AkagawaTsurunaki/KonekoMinecraftBot/README.md

 Run the command.

 By click the link and open your browser.
-You will see the whole dynamically updating state diagram for `KonekoMinecraftBot`.
+You will see the whole dynamically updating state diagram of `KonekoMinecraftBot` by visiting the link `http:127.0.0.1:5689/stateDiagram.html` by default.
 Purple indicates the current active state, blue indicates states that are connected to the current state, and gray indicates states that are not connected to the current state.